 A micro niche is a specification to share with your audience within a wide area.
 Learn how to find you and why you need this strategy.

-It is important that anyone starting a business understands their area of expertise.
+Anyone starting a business must understand their area of expertise.
 You always need to know about the niche you are describing.

 Within the area you choose, it is possible to determine a micro-niche, which is a common niche area.